Patricia Hill Collins: Education

-Collins attended Philadelphia public schools —and even at a young age, Collins had realized that she attended a school that catered to mostly white middle-class students that were in a predominantly Black neighborhood.
-During the 1950s and 1960s, when Patricia was going to school, most schools in northern cities like Philadelphia were channels for social mobility.
-Although they were well funded, they were not particularly easy to navigate, especially for African-Americans and people of color like Patricia.
-However, Patricia was part of a group of young workers who had access to educational resources and opportunities their parents did not.
+Collins attended Philadelphia public schools —and even at a young age, Collins had realized that she attended schools that catered to mostly white middle-class students.
+During the 1950s and 1960s, when she was going to school, most schools in northern cities such as Philadelphia were channels for social mobility for Black migrants from the South or immigrants from Europe.
+Although they were adequately funded, they were not particularly easy to navigate, especially for African Americans and people of color like Collins.
+However, she was part of a group of young people who had access to educational resources and opportunities their parents did not.

-Elementary School and High School
+Elementary school and high school

 As a child, Collins attended Frederick Douglas Elementary School.
 Later, she attended Philadelphia High School for Girls (known as Girls' High), which was founded in 1848 as the nation's first public high school for women.
-Collins was in attendance during the 1960s, which was when the process of the desegregation of schools had begun in the United States.
+Collins was in attendance during the 1960s, which was when the process of the desegregation of schools began in the United States.
 This contributed to her growing interest in sociology, feminism, and activism for African-Americans and civil rights.

-College Education
+College education

-In 1965, Collins went on to pursue an undergraduate career at Brandeis University in Waltham, Massachusetts as a sociology major.
+In 1965, Collins went on to pursue an undergraduate career at Brandeis University in Waltham, Massachusetts, as a sociology major.
+While in college she devoted time to fostering progressive educational models in the schools of Boston's Black community.
 She graduated cum laude with honors with a Bachelor of Arts degree in sociology in 1969.

 She proceeded to earn a Master of Arts degree in Teaching (MAT) in Social Science Education from Harvard University in 1970.
-From 1970 to 1976, she was a teacher and curriculum specialist at St. Joseph Community School in Roxbury, Boston and two other schools.
+From 1970 to 1976, she was a middle school teacher, curriculum specialist, and community organizer at St. Joseph Community School in Roxbury, Boston, and two other schools.
+Of which she says enabled her "to explore the connections among critical pedagogy, engaged scholarship, and the politics of knowledge production, delaying for a decade the deadening 'publish or perish' ethos of higher education.
+Instead, it put me on a different path of being a rigorous scholar and a public intellectual with an eye toward social justice traditions."

 In 1984, she completed her doctorate in sociology at Brandeis University.